Mortaza76/FaceDetection-DB/README.md

 - Database schema is compatible with MySQL on AMD64
 - Health checks are implemented for both services
 - Resource limits are set for better stability
-- Automatic database synchronization is enabled
+- Automatic database synchronization is enabled# Dummy change to trigger workflow